Sébastien Nadot: Academic career

 Inspired by the ideas of Georges Duby and Eric Hobsbawm, his work also focuses on the relationship between men and their territories and on the notion of human networks through the example of the orders of chivalry or the heralds of arms: the construction of a sporting code of conduct predates the eighteenth century.

-In his thesis titled Jousts, "pas d'armes" and "emprises d'armes" in Castile, Burgundy and France (1428-1470), Sébastien Nadot shows that sport already existed in the fifteenth century and that, therefore, sport was not born in France nor England in the 19th centuryy.
+In his thesis titled Jousts, "pas d'armes" and "emprises d'armes" in Castile, Burgundy and France (1428-1470), Sébastien Nadot shows that sport already existed in the fifteenth century and that, therefore, sport was not born in France nor England in the 19th century.

 This historical vision opens a breach in a building built on the basis of the work of Norbert Elias.
 In addition to this contribution in break with the widespread doxa (see on this subject the works of synthesis of Georges Vigarello), it also showed that the organization of the chivalry around European contests works like a system in elaborate network.
 Sébastien Nadot evokes an "International chivalrous", sharing the same codes, especially at the approach of tournaments and games.
 These sporting events go beyond the borders and are accompanied by a common cultural base, in which are courtesy, fair play, honor and loyalty.
 Part of the thesis attempts to demonstrate that medieval sports events are first-class communication media, prefiguration of the modern Olympic Games.
 Political, diplomatic and financial issues are emerging behind the greatest medieval spectacle.
 Specialist games, Sébastien Nadot is more interested in the sporting phenomenon, the notion of conflict (physical or verbal) and also the "revival" of the Middle Ages in the twenty-first century.
 His work on chivalric orders, knightly journeys and heralds of arms also led to a reflection on medieval social networks.

 On the other hand, if sport was not born with the British industrial revolution within the bourgeoisie, it calls into question its "capitalist" essence and questions its nature as a terrain of ideological struggles.

 Starting from the results of his investigation of medieval chivalric combats, Sébastien Nadot proposes a new theory of the evolution of sport.
 In each era, the ruling class would try through sport to impose on others its values and beyond, its superiority.
 Sport is therefore today the expression of neo-conservative liberalism.
 The idea of its birth in the early nineteenth century would be the expression of the new domination of the bourgeoisie.
 The belief in the birth of sport ex-nihilo in England at this time would be a confusion with a process of increased democratization, especially in its gradual opening to women.

 These works are to be placed in a wider debate: the dedicated authors of the history of sport (Norbert Elias, Allen Guttmann) consider that modern sport emerges only at the turn of the eighteenth century and nineteenth century, the specialists of medieval and modern periods claiming the right to use this concept, even though many of the criteria of modern sport do not end up before the nineteenth century.